valentinitnelav/Saldur-ROR-analysis/README.md

 # Overview

+This repository contains the R scripts and data used for performing the analysis in:
+"Small hydropower – small ecological footprint?
+A multi-annual environmental impact analysis using aquatic macroinvertebrates as bioindicators.
+Part 1: effects on community structure"

-R code for the analysis of the environmental impact of a "run-of-river" hydropower plant on the riverine ecosystem of the Saldur stream, a glacier-fed stream located in the Italian Central-Eastern Alps.
-Link to scientific article: (soon)
+Here we provide the analysis of the environmental impact of a "run-of-river" hydropower plant on the riverine ecosystem of the Saldur stream, a glacier-fed stream located in the Italian Central-Eastern Alps.

 ## License

-Note that, this repository is NOT to be freely used, modified, and shared for the moment.
+Upon acceptance we will release a permisible license.

 ## How to use this repository